Enhanced premelting at the ice-rubber interface using all-atom molecular dynamics simulation: Materials and Methods

 Although MSD is useful for characterizing system-averaged molecular dynamics, single-molecule dynamics cannot be fully captured.
-To distinguish liquid-like mobile molecules from solid-like immobile molecules, a machine-learning approach for single-molecular dynamics analysis has been developed~\cite{endo2019detection, yasuda2023combining, yasuda2024layer}.
-In this work, we employ this method to clarify the rubber-inducing effect on the premelting molecules at single-molecule resolution.
+Although bond-order parameters have been widely used to detect local ice structures~\cite{pickering2018grand, mochizuki2023microscopic}, these descriptors rely on instantaneous local structures.
+However, the polymer–ice interfaces are highly heterogeneous, making it difficult to judge the local states based on single-frame structural snapshots.
+Therefore, to distinguish liquid-like mobile molecules from solid-like immobile molecules, a machine-learning approach for single-molecular dynamics analysis has been developed~\cite{endo2019detection, yasuda2023combining, yasuda2024layer}.
+In this work, we employed this method to clarify the rubber-induced effect on the premelting molecules at single-molecule resolution.
 In the machine learning approach, we first sample the short-term trajectories from the rubber-ice interface, $\bm{x}$, and those from bulk ice systems, $\bm{x'}$.
 Any type of trajectories can be used for $\bm{x'}$, but we employed a time series of the oxygen atom displacement in the water molecules for 64~ps, according to our previous work~\cite{yasuda2024layer}.
 Both $\bm{x}$ and $\bm{x'}$ are input into a neural network, which outputs a score, $g(\bm{x})$, that quantifies the difference from the solid bulk water system,

 where $\mathbb{E}$ represents the expectation value taken over samples $\bm{x}$ sampled from the distribution of $\bm{y}$, and $f^*(\bm{x}')$ is the function represented by the neural network, which is a simple multi-layer perceptron.
 The neural network model trained in ref.~\cite{yasuda2024layer} was used.
 Higher values of $g(\bm{x})$ correspond to molecular dynamics that differ from the solid phase.
 Following our previous work, a threshold value of $g(\bm{x})$, which was determined based on the comparison of liquid and solid bulk systems, was used to distinguish liquid and solid molecules in the premelting layers.